43 Geography Trivia Questions [With Answers]

 Answer: The Pacific Ocean, covering about 165.25 million km².

-Why it stumps people: Getting the name right is the easy part.
-Grasping the scale isn’t.
-You could fit every continent into the Pacific and still have ocean left over.
+Where the difficulty hides: Naming it is easy.
+Picturing the size is not.
+You could drop every continent into the Pacific and still have ocean left over.

 14. What is the tallest mountain on Earth?
 (Easy)